Young accountants: Choose your own adventure

 Slaybaugh says if the partner path is for you, you should be yourself from the beginning.
 For example, don't pretend you enjoy a niche more than you do, or commit to more hours than you're actually willing to.

 "It's best to have consistency.
 Be yourself," Slaybaugh said.
-"This has nothing to do with developing as a professional or becoming a better leader; this is about doing things that are against your core values or not resonating with your core values."
+"This has nothing to do with developing as a professional or becoming a better leader; this is about not doing things that are against your core values or that don't resonate with your core values."

 Going corporate